Mental Health Background Check: What Shows (And When To Be Worried)

 The HIPAA privacy rule protects people from unauthorized disclosure of personal health information, and mental health records are part of it.

-However, when an employer provides a self-insured health plan for its workers, it operates a health clinic for employees, or is an intermediary for health care providers, it is bound by the protections outlined by the HIPAA privacy regulation.2
+However, when an employer provides a self-insured health plan for its workers, it operates a health clinic for employees or is an intermediary for health care providers, it is bound by the protections outlined by the HIPAA privacy regulation.2

-The only time an individual’s health records are released is when the employer gets a signed consent from them or a signed court order by a judge, which is very rare.
+The only time an individual’s health records are released is when the employer gets signed consent from them or a signed court order by a judge, which is very rare.

 So, basically, a mental health record will not be disclosed during the hiring process or on a background check for employment, unless the job requires an extensive level two background check.
 It will not appear on background checks conducted by companies like Home Depot or Walmart.